-Maintaining the privacy and security of your personal information is BridgeTrust’s Disclosure 1 highest priority.
+Maintaining the privacy and security of your personal information is BridgeTrust’s Disclosure1 (also DBA; Community Settlement; and Commercial Title Group) highest priority.
 In doing so, we want to provide transparency regarding how and why your data is collected, how it is used, and with whom it may be shared.
 This document, as well as BridgeTrust’s Privacy and Usage, set forth how we will interact with your personal information.
-Specifically, it provides information on how you may exercise your California legal privacy rights.
+Specifically, it provides information on how you may exercise your rights under California law.
 This Notice is directed to consumers who reside in the state of California.
 That said, all of our clients are welcome to submit questions or requests about their data.

 It is important to note that BridgeTrust does not sell your data.
 To be clear, BridgeTrust has not and will not disclose or sell any consumer Personal Information to third parties for a business or commercial purposes.
 Because such sales do not occur and would violate company policy, there is no link on our websites to opt-out of such activity.

-One of Truist’s privacy principles is that our clients own their data.
+One of BridgeTrust’s privacy principles is that our clients own their data.
 To help ensure transparency around our handling of consumer data, we have established a Consumer Submission template to facilitate requests related to accessing and potentially deleting your information.
 This template helps us meet certain legal and compliance requirements such as those under the California Consumer Privacy Act (CCPA).
-It also gives non-CA clients a vehicle to make similar requests.
+It also provides non-CA clients a mechanism to make similar requests.

 CCPA Privacy Notice

 BridgeTrust’s Privacy and Usage provide consumers details about our practices concerning the privacy of your data.
-This notice provides further information about our practices, along with details concerning how “Right to Access” and/or “Right to Request Deletion” requests may be submitted.
+This notice provides further information about our practices, along with details concerning how “Consumer Access” (“Right to Know”) and/or “Right to Request Deletion” requests may be submitted.
 This notice is designed to provide additional information not covered elsewhere on our site, to ensure compliance with the notice provisions of the CCPA.

-The following are some general notes about Truist’s practices related to the collection, use and sharing of consumer data:
+The following are some general notes about BridgeTrust’s practices related to the collection, use and sharing of consumer data: